Special Region of Yogyakarta

-It is bordered by the Indian Ocean to the south, as well as sharing all the land borders to the province of Central Java.
+The Special Region of Yogyakarta (/ˌjoʊɡjəˈkɑrtə/; Daerah Istimewa Yogyakarta; DIY; ꦥꦤꦒꦫꦩꦶꦫꦸꦁꦒꦤ꧀ꦔꦪꦺꦴꦒꦾꦏꦂꦠ) is a province-level special region of Indonesia in southern Java.
+It is a semi-enclave that is surrounded by on the landward side by Central Java Province to the west, north, and east, but has a long coastline on the Indian Ocean to the south.

 Co-ruled by the Yogyakarta Sultanate and the Duchy of Pakualaman, the region is the only officially recognized diarchy within the government of Indonesia.
 The city of Yogyakarta is a popular tourist destination and cultural center of the region.
 The Yogyakarta Sultanate was established in 1755 and provided unwavering support for Indonesia's independence during the Indonesian National Revolution (1945–1949).
-As a first-level division in Indonesia, Yogyakarta is governed by Sultan Hamengkubuwono X as the governor and Prince Paku Alam X as the vice governor.
-With a land area of just 3,185.8 km2, it is the second-smallest province-level entity of Indonesia after Jakarta.
+As a first-level division in Indonesia, Yogyakarta is governed by Sultan Hamengkubuwono X as the governor and Duke Paku Alam X as the vice governor.
+With a land area of just 3,170.645 km2, it is the second-smallest province-level entity of Indonesia after Jakarta.